kishimisu/Crash-NST-Modding-Tool/README.md

 #### Additional infos
 Depending on their type, detailed informations are available when hovering the name and type of properties.

-#### Copy/Paste (Disabled)
-For complex types like Object References, String Reference, Vectors, Arrays or Matrices, you have the possibility to right-click on a field to copy the value to your clipboard.
-You can also use it to paste data between properties of the same type.

-#### Spawn at Vector (Disabled)
-Two additional options become available when right-clicking on Vector3f properties:
-- Spawn Here : Launches the game while spawning Crash at the selected location, without saving or updating the current archive.
-- Spawn on Crate : Same, but it will also spawn a crate at the specified location.

-The can help you visualize the position of objects in a level.

 <a name="explorer"></a>
 ## Level Explorer